Programmierpraktikum-MVA/edgeAI/models/yolov10/README.md

 ```

 If you want to use your **webcam** as input, simply pass `0` as video source.
+In the Test.py is a short test to see if your webcam is recognized

 ```sh
 python3 app.py runs/detect/train/weights/best.pt 0